-Recently I took a self-defense / handgun training Workshop from one of my favorite groups, APT (available everywhere AND in Corpus Christi.)
+Recently I took a self-defense/handgun training Workshop from one of my favorite groups, APT.

 These guys spend a lot of time getting me up to speed and better at working guns, self defense and just all-around being better in scenarios.
 One of the things they press the most however is not the use of guns but rather knowing the situation and never needing to actually use your gun.
 To be aware and smart and make better decisions.

 Leading up to this class I was listening to some of my favorite podcasts and they had a guest, similar in training and profession talking about his ideas.
 I was interested in hearing a different point of view.

 You’ve got to search out other angles in life to gain perspective so I do.
 I was quite happy that this expert expressed many of the same ideas I have gained from the guys I love but just expressed them differently.

 Even if you don’t make it through this article – get this one point and you’ll be better off in life.